nextcloud/news/README.md

 ## Performance Notices
 * Use MySQL or PostgreSQL for better database performance
 * Use the [updater script to thread and speed up the update](https://github.com/owncloud/news/wiki/Cron-1.2)
+* Feed updates on plattforms using **php-fpm** are significantly slower due to workarounds which are needed to deal with [libxml not being threadsafe](https://bugs.php.net/bug.php?id=64938)

 ## FAQ